An uninsurable peril is an event or situation your insurance policy won’t cover if it results in damages or losses to your personal property.

 What’s the logic behind uninsurable perils?

-Usually, these dangers, or uninsurable perils, have a high chance of happening, which would pose too big of a risk for your insurance company (or would make your insurance policy super expensive).
-These types of perils also tend to be catastrophic in nature, which your basic renters or homeowners insurance policy simply isn’t designed for.
+Put simply, these uninsurable perils would pose too big of a risk for your insurance company (or would make your insurance policy incredibly expensive).
+These types of perils also tend to be catastrophic in nature.

-That said, there are a few uninsurable perils that you won’t be able to get coverage for anywhere.
+That said, there are a few uninsurable perils that you likely won’t be able to get coverage for anywhere.
+These include perils and risks related to things like trade secrets, pandemics, or reputational damage.
+These are mostly intangible risks, meaning it’s not possible for an insurer to price them properly and provide coverage.

 Uninsurable perils vs. named perils (and open perils)

-In your renters and homeowners insurance policy, there are three types of perils:
+In your renters and homeowners insurance policy, there are three categories to keep in mind.

 - Uninsurable perils – general things your policy won’t ever cover